marcusmchale/algrow/guide.md

   - Select a supported RGB image file (.jpeg, .jpg, .png or .bmp extensions).
 ### Load Mask
 Load an image mask for the current loaded image.
-  - Select a supported boolean or greyscale image file (.jpeg, .jpg, .png or .bmp extensions).
+  - Select a supported boolean, labelled or greyscale image file (.jpeg, .jpg, .png or .bmp extensions).
+    - Values of False or zero (integer or float) are considered to be background while all other values will be considered as target.
   - A mask provides two additional facilities during [target colour](#target-colour) specification:
     - the [dice-coefficient](#dice-coefficient) and
     - construction of a target hull [from the mask](#hull-from-mask).